Your Home

-Your Home was an early Australian television show that aired on Sydney station ATN-7 from 3 December 1956 to circa 3 September 1964.
+Your Home is an early Australian television show that aired on Sydney station ATN-7 from 3 December 1956 to circa 3 September 1964.
 It was one of the first series produced by the station.

 Hosted by Del Cartwright, the series was aimed at housewives of the period.
 Originally broadcast five days a week, it was eventually cut back to four days.
 Running time was originally thirty minutes but eventually became sixty minutes.

 Examples of format

 The episode aired 10 September 1957 featured a demonstration of judo, while Cartwright and Marjorie Long discussed various uses of vegetables.
 In the episode broadcast 8 October 1957, there was an appearance by the cast of Pajama Game, an interview with choreographer Betty Pounder, and tumbling act by the Flying Garlands.
 In the 12 November 1957 episode, Cartwright interviewed dancers George and Mavis Weiss, interviewed Cedric Ashton of the Rockdale Opera Company, while someone named Mr. Cordony created a hairstyle for teenagers.
 In the 10 December 1957 episode, Dawn Anderson showed holiday wear, Ted Maloney cooked a fish mousse, plus there was Scottish and Irish dancing.